ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 !!! warning

     The validation loader requires the same set-up as the training data loader.
-That means that the `filter_inputs` `filter_labels`, `normalize` and `standardize` options have to be indentical. and be of the same `type` as the training data loader.
+That means that the `type`, `filter_inputs`, `filter_labels`, `normalize` and `standardize` options have to be indentical to those in the training data loader.

 #### Optimizer

-We can set the optimizer type, which regulates the training process (see `here <https://pytorch.org/docs/stable/optim.html>`_ for the different type of PyTorch optimizers).
-Each specific optimizer has a set of extra parameters that can be provided (such as `lr` or `weight_decay` for ADAM).
+We can also set the optimization scheme that regulates the neural network training process (see [here](https://pytorch.org/docs/stable/optim.html) for the different types of PyTorch optimizers).
+Each specific optimizer has a set of extra parameters that can be added.
+For example for the `Adam` optimizer in the example below, we specify the learning rate `lr` and `weight_decay` rate.
 ```commandline
 {
     "optimizer": {